Code-Institute-Submissions/MS1_Buttercup_Lodge/README.md

 <a href="http://ami.responsivedesign.is/?url=https%3A%2F%2Fmickmccann.github.io%2FMS1_Buttercup_Lodge%2Findex.html" target="_blank">Image generated using Am I Responsive</a>

-## A role play one might have with the customers
+## Scope - A role play one might have with the customers
 Bed and Breakfast establishment initially called **The Buttercup B 'n' B** approach me with the task of completely updating their website and giving them a brand new logo.
 Before I started anything, I made the suggestion to the owners if I could change the name as The Buttercup B 'n' B didn't particulary roll off the tongue.
 They were more than happy with me to go ahead with it and were delighted with the new purposed name of, **Buttercup Lodge**.
 The word "*lodge*" feels welcoming, cosier and much more inviting than B 'n' B. Luckily, for me they had no business cards printed.

 We spoke at length about how I could help them and agreed on the below.